nergmada/cypher-cli/readme.md

+# What is a Roleplay game
+Rather than a game played with boards and rules, a roleplay game is a game wherein the players take on the role of imaginary characters in a fantasy world.
+Tasked with a mission, they must explore the world in order to complete their quest and in the process discover new worlds, new characters and untold treasures.

+A Game Master (GM) is responsible for refereeing and managing the game, creating the setting and the environment and presiding over the challenges the players face.
+In RPG, dice are used to determine the success or failure of actions.
+The rule for these dice and how they determine success are described in the following paragraphs.

+All of this has been adapted from the cypher core rule book by Monte Cook.
+I have attempted to condense the rules into a single more manageable PDF, for players to use to help get ready for the game.
+Throughout the game I will aim to help clarify any rules that are unclear, as is the expectation of any GM

+Thank you for joining us on this quest, and see you on the other side

+-Adam

 # Cypher Introduction
 Cypher is a Role-Playing Gaming system.
 Similar to D&D but designed in general for any game.
 Cypher is designed to be used for pretty much any campaign and setting you like.
 The core fact to